Minimak: A layout that fixes QWERTY and isn't impossible to learn

 Download

-There are downloads for Windows that make adopting Minimak as easy as possible in the downloads section.
-Please read the caveats which explain a number of issues with changing layouts that you’ll want to know about.
+There are downloads which support adopting Minimak on several platforms in the downloads section.
+Please read the caveats which explain a number of issues with changing layouts that you'll want to know about.